 Travelling as part of organised group: No

-Main purpose: For holidays and sightseeing with family – detailed itinerary attached
+Main purpose: Family holiday and sightseeing — detailed itinerary attached

 2. Personal and Passport Information